JikesRVM/jikesrvm.github.io/Contributions.md

 # Contributing Documentation

-If you want to help us improve our User Guide and other online documentation, please contact a Steering Committee Member and ask for editing permissions for our wiki space.
+The website and the user guide are built from the contents of our [GitHub repo](https://github.com/JikesRVM/jikesrvm.github.io) .
+If you want to help us improve our User Guide and other online documentation, please send your patches to the [core mailing list](/MailingLists/) or open a pull request on GitHub.

 # Contributing Code